mcardosos/adx-automation-client/docs/onboard.md

     secretKey: <your-secret-data-key-in-kubernetes>
 ```

 Your file content should be added to your product's Kubernetes secret.
-Secret files will be placed in `/mnt/secrets` valume.
+Secret files will be placed in `/mnt/secrets` volume.

 A01 client has a `--mode` flag, which can be used when creating runs (run `a01 create run -h` to get more info).
 Mode flag will set the value for an env var that can be included in the metadata file.